Cognigy/Documentation/docs/en/docs/ai/xApp/getting-started.md

 ## Form data collection: Basic

 In this part of the tutorial, you will learn how to build and test an xApp from scratch and display an Adaptive Card for email entry.
-However, displaying the Adaptive Card directly in Webchat would be simpler.
-We suggest moving on to the [Advanced part](#form-data-collection--advanced) of the tutorial.
-The main benefit of the Advanced part is in the voice scenario, where collecting form data, such as email addresses, via voice can be challenging.

 ### Configure a Basic xApp Flow

 1. Create a new Flow in Cognigy and name it **Basic App Tutorial**.
 2. In the Flow editor, add an **xApp: Init Session** Node to initialize the xApp session.
-3. Below the **xApp: Init Session** Node, add an **xApp: Show Adaptive Card** Node.
+3. Below the **xApp: Init Session** Node, add an **xApp: Show Adaptive Card** Node to update the initialized xApp session with a new Adaptive Card-based xApp page.
 4. In the **AdaptiveCard Definition** field, paste the following JSON:

       ```json